Tausand-dev/Tausand_AB1000_LabViewLibrary/README.md

 * Extract the contents of the .zip file to a subdirectory of `<labview>\instr.lib`.
 * Navigate to and open the .lvproj file.
 You can browse the examples included in the project to get started taking measurements with your instrument.

-Help to use this library in LabView is found at National Instrument's tutorial: [How to Use an Instrument Driver in LabVIEW Tutorial](http://www.ni.com/tutorial/2804/en/)
+Help to use this library is found at National Instrument's tutorial: [How to Use an Instrument Driver in LabVIEW Tutorial](http://www.ni.com/tutorial/2804/en/)

 ## About Tausand Abacus AB1000